A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Introduction

 Recall that \cite{pego1989front,alikakos1994convergence} proved that the classical Cahn-Hilliard equation

-does not converge to surface diffusion flow but rather to the Hele-Shaw model which is not local.
-Cahn et al. \cite{cahn1996cahn} then introduced a new system by adding a concentration-dependent mobility $M$.
-It is often referred as degenerate mobility in the sense that no motion occurs in the pure states regions.
-They obtained the following equation that we will refer to as \MCH \ :
+does not converge to surface diffusion flow but rather to the Hele-Shaw model which is non local.
+Cahn et al. \cite{cahn1996cahn} introduced a new system involving a concentration-dependent mobility $M$.
+It is often referred as a degenerate mobility in the sense that no motion occurs in the pure state regions.
+The model proposed by Cahn et al. is the following equation that we will refer to as \MCH:

-They managed to obtain a formal convergence to the correct motion.
-However, they used a logarithmic potential which can raise some numerical issues.
-The potential commonly chosen in the literature and the one that we will use for the remainder of this paper is the smooth potential
+A formal convergence to the correct motion is shown in \cite{cahn1996cahn}.
+However, the particular model studied by Cahn et al invoves a logarithmic potential $W$, which raises numerical issues.
+Instead, the potential commonly chosen in the literature and the one that we will use for the remainder of this paper is the smooth potential

-The choice of the mobility $M$ has been discussed theoretically in \cite{gugenberger2008comparison,lee2015degenerate,lee2016sharp}.
+The choice of the mobility $M$ has been discussed theoretically in \cite{gugenberger2008comparison,lee2015degenerate,MR3466205}.
 It is proven by a formal asymptotic method that the choice $M(u)=u(1-u)$ does not lead to the correct velocity as an additional bulk diffusion term appears.
-These conclusions have been corroborated numerically in \cite{dai2012motion,dai2014coarsening} where undesired coarsening effects are observed.
-Therefore a second order mobility $M(u)=u^2(1-u)^2$ is required to recover the correct velocity.
-These conclusions have been extended to the anisotropic case in~\cite{dziwnik2017anisotropic}.
+These conclusions have been corroborated numerically in \cite{dai2012motion,dai2014coarsening,MR3457961} where undesired coarsening effects are observed.
+Actually a quartic mobility $M(u)=u^2(1-u)^2$ is necessary to recover the correct velocity.
+These conclusions have been extended to the anisotropic case in~\cite{Dziwnik_2017}.
 From now on, we fix

-While model \MCH \ has the correct sharp interface limit and produces satisfactory numerical results, it has a well identified drawback.
-In the asymptotic, the leading error term is of order $1$ and becomes relevant when reaching the pure states $0,1$, causing oscillations and an imprecise profile for the solution.
-The problem is two-fold.
-Firstly, the solution does not remain within the physical range of $[0,1]$, which means that in the multiphase context, some phases might not be positive in some areas.
-Secondly, this induces some numerical volume losses despite the natural volume preservative nature of the Cahn-Hilliard equation as illustrated in \cite{bretin2020approximation}. \\
+While the \MCH ~model has the correct sharp interface limit and produces satisfactory numerical results, it has a well identified drawback: in the asymptotic, the leading error term is of order $1$ and becomes relevant when reaching the pure states $0$ or $1$, causing oscillations and an imprecise profile for the solution.
+The problem is twofold.
+Firstly, the solution does not remain within the physical range of $[0,1]$, which means that in the multiphase context, some phases might be negative in some areas and larger than $1$ in others (in other words, what is called {\it positivity property} by some authors is not fulfilled).
+Secondly, as illustrated in \cite{bretin2020approximation}, the approximation being of order $1$ only, it induces numerical volume losses despite the natural volume preservative nature of the Cahn-Hilliard equation.\\